When I told my husband I was planting purslane in the garden, I suspect he thought I’d lost my mind.

 Purslane microgreens are tart and juicy.
 I grow them year-round on my windowsill, and because they grow so quickly, I have a constant supply on hand.

-Use a seed tray or other flat, wide container, and fill it with potting mix at least 1/2 inch deep.
+Use a seed tray or other flat, wide container, and fill it with potting mix at least half an inch deep.

 Sprinkle seeds over the moistened soil and gently press them in.
 Place in a sunny area where the temperature is consistently about 75°F, or use a heat mat to keep seeds warm.